galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 > <details-title>How does Hi-C sequencing work?</details-title>
 >
 > The high-throughput chromosome conformation capture (Hi-C) technology is based on the capture of the chromatin in three-dimensional space.
 During Hi-C library preparation, DNA is crosslinked in its 3D conformation.
-Then, the DNA is digested using restriction enzymes, and the digested ends are filled with biotinylated nucleotides (fig. 11).
+Then, the DNA is digested using restriction enzymes, and the digested ends are filled with biotinylated nucleotides.
 The biotinylated nucleotides enable the specific purification of the ligation junctions, preventing the sequencing of DNA molecules that do not contain such junctions which are thus mostly uninformative ({% cite Lajoie2015 %}).
 >
 > ![Hi-C protocol](../../images/vgp_assembly/hi-c_protocol.png "Hi-C protocol.
 Adapted from {% cite Rao2014 %}")
 >